olaven/exam-PG6300/README.md

 - [ ] explicitly state that I am aming for A and every extra effort I have done.
 - [ ] report coverage in readme
 - [ ] assert test coverage
+- [ ] remove REST-posts if not used
 - [ ] test alle scritps
 - [ ] clean up after wallaby
 - [ ] assert that no part of exercise is forgotten